Distribber: History

 In May 2014, Digi Worldwide acquired Distribber from Indiegogo In June 2015 the full service digital and video-on-demand distribution company GoDigital acquired Distribber.

 In January 2016, Nick Soares was appointed CEO of GoDigital Inc. In June 2016, Distribber partnered with the International Documentary Association to create a quarterly documentary grant program.
 Shortly thereafter, Distribber managed the digital release of Josh Fox's ‘How to Let Go of the World’ In August 2016, Distribber partnered with the theatrical distributor Abramorama to distribute high-profile indie films in video-on-demand.

 Restructuring

-In September 2019, Distribber closed its offices, and GoDigital, Inc. hired GlassRatner for restructuring.
+In September 2019, Distribber closed its offices, and GoDigital hired GlassRatner for restructuring.